DaVinci Resolve, like any other video editor, takes time to learn.

 The Edit Page

-The Edit page is pretty straight-forward and is like any other video editors.
+The Edit page is pretty straightforward and is like any other video editor.
 People making a transition to Resolve can quickly get used to it.

 “The Beginner’s Guide to DaVinci Resolve” will help you get familiar with the terrain, so that you get up to speed with your workflow.